Mayurbhanj district: Religion

 According to the 2011 Census people are Hindus, are Muslims, are Christians, are Sikhs, are Buddhist, Jains, and didn't stated any religious affiliation, while the rest are adherent of tribal faiths (primarily Sarnaism) and other unclassified sect and beliefs.
 Hinduism in the district is practiced by most of its inhabitants through various sects and a blend of traditions, with a legacy of c.
 8th-century Shaktism at the Kichakeshwari Temple in Khiching, c.
 15th-century Vaishnavism in Haripur, alongside the ancient Jagannath cult, and the -century Jagannath and Ambika Temples in Baripada.
 The tribals, who make up more than half of the district's population, also adherent of Hinduism with a substantial amount of tribal rites and rituals.
-The Sarna religion grew in the district as a tribal religion after the 1940s, promoted by Santali ideologist Raghunath Murmu, with initially 2,576 and 1,498 Santals of Rairangpur subdivision of the district (also make the total adherent of Odisha state) recorded as adherents in the 1951 and 1961 census respectively, a figure that increased to 87,839 (and 91,857 in whole Odisha) in the following census; with substantial growth, it became the second most-followed religion in the district.
+The Sarna religion grew in the district as a tribal religion after the 1940s, promoted by Santali ideologist Raghunath Murmu, with initially 2,576 and 1,498 Santals of Rairangpur subdivision of the district recorded as adherents in the 1951 and 1961 census respectively, a figure that increased to 87,839 in the following census; with substantial growth, it became the second most-followed religion in the district.

 Muslims and Christians comprise a tiny minority.
 The former are almost all migrants from Coastal Odisha except for a sizeable population of Bihari Muslims near the border with Chaibasa.
 They immigrated into the district after c.
 18th century, settling mainly in urban areas, and by the 1891 census, the district was inhabited by 2,982 Muslims, mostly from the Sunni sect.
 Christians in the district are mostly converts from tribal communities, with 85.31% (12,803 out of 15,008 adherents) belonging to tribal groups such as the Santals, Kolhas (Ho), Mundas, and Bhumijs.
 Historically, Christianity was not prevalent among the district's inhabitants but gradually gained followers after c.
 18th century through missionary efforts.
 Initially, 783 person returned as Christian in 1911 census, contributed by the Roman Catholic Church (1879) and the Evangelical Church (1896), established in the district headquarters, Baripada, a town that had recorded only 20 Christians in the previous census.
 Kate Allenby, one of the missionaries, who made significant contributions to the spread of Christianity, along with welfare of the population.
 Buddhism and Jainism, although forming an insignificant portion of the current population, historically flourished in the region before the emergence of the Bhanja dynasty.
 At present, semi-Buddhistic practices, including the worship of Mahayana deities such as Tara and Avalokiteshvara under different names, are observed in some rural areas.